duckduckgo/duckduckgo-help-pages/_docs/desktop/chrome.md

 </ol>

 <h2>
-    Changing to a different default search engine for the omnibox and right-click search
+    Changing to a Different Default Search Engine for the Omnibox and Right-Click Search
 </h2>
 <ol>
     <li>Click the menu icon (three horizontal lines) in the top toolbar</li>